Music, Theatre & Entertainment Management BA(Hons)

 Our music industry seminars have featured guest speakers like Roadrunner Records’ Mark Palmer, Old Vic Tunnels’ Hamish Jenkinson, Tommy Boy Recordings’ Richard Chamberlin, music industry lawyer Helen Searle, Radiohead’s Ed O’Brien, and live agent to Belle and Sebastian and Enter Shikari, Adam Saunders.

-You’ll also get to take part in the Academy of Music and Theatre Arts public programme.
-Including activities like shadowing a producer, working at music, theatre and dance events, and booking, promoting and managing professional performers.
+You’ll also get to take part in the Academy of Music and Theatre Arts public programme, which includes activities like shadowing a producer, working at music, theatre and dance events, and booking, promoting and managing professional performers.

 How you'll spend your time